wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-powerautomate/includes/3-exercise-create-flow-to-call-winautomation.md

 ![Test Now PowerApps](..\media\Test-Now-PowerApps.png)

-The flow will run, and WinAutomation will display a notification at the bottom right of the screen during the execution.
+The flow will run, and WinAutomation will display a notification at the bottom right of the screen while the process is running.

 ![WinAutomation process running Notification](..\media\WinAutomation-process-running-Notification.png)